grannycart/by-sound-alone_source/possible-openings_pseudocode-draft.md

 * {the warning shot that hit them cracked a seal on their main cargo hatch. a crew member tells her that the cargo hold --- the enormous cargo hold --- is filling with water}

 * {She orders the tanks blown.
 Warning sirens go off and two giant levers overhead are pulled.
 There's a rush of air and water... but the boat keeps sinking}
+	* {maybe it's more exciting if the tanks are blown from the engine room --- then the distinction between the regular ballast tanks and the fuel ballast wrench is more exciting and coherent.}

 * {Panic.}